How to Fix: Chromecontinue Where You Left off Feature Not Working

-There are many reasons why the Chrome browser would need to close or relaunch.
-This includes the times when it undergoes updates or crashes.
-When this happens, the handy continuity feature called Chrome “continue where you left off” comes into play to help save and reopen your previously opened tabs.
+There are many reasons why the Google Chrome browser may need to close or relaunch.
+This can happen during updates or after crashes.
+When it does, the continuity feature known as Chrome “Continue where you left off” is designed to save and reopen your previously opened tabs.

-That is, of course, except when it doesn’t.
-We’ll walk you through all the troubleshooting tips when this feature just isn’t working and suggest some ways to get your system back on track again.
+Below, we’ll walk through troubleshooting steps for when this feature isn’t working and explain how to get your system back on track.

 A Quick Fix for Chrome Issues That You Might Be Overlooking